sjmyuan/sjmyuan.github.io/_drafts/profile.md

 **Consultant**

-Shang Jiaming has four years’ experience in java development, two years’ experience in scala development and three years’ experience in C# development.
+Shang Jiaming has four years experience in java development, three years experience in scala development and three years experience in C# development.
 He also uses relational database like Oracle, Sybase IQ.
 He can learn and use different open source framework or development tools in his project history.
 He has a strong learning ability, easy-going personality and working enthusiasm.
 He is good at English without barrier to communicate, read and write English document.

 # Thoughtworks Experience

+## Residential(2017/03 - )

+**Involved System**

+ + Facebook Data Loader: I'm expert on it and build the infrastructure, develop main functions.
+ + FrontPage Companion API: I'm expert on it and build the infrastructure, develop main functions.
+ + Audience Maximiser: I'm familiar its code and develop main functions
+ + AgentAdmin: I'm familiar with its code and develop serveral main functions such as PANG, FrontPage High Resolution Image
+ + Listing Service: I'm familiar its code and develop functions
+ + Consumer Search: I'm familiar its code and develop functions

+**My Responsibilities**:

+ + As Tech Lead, Lead team to delivery high quality software
+ + Build software infrastructure
+ + Resolve hard tech issue
+ + Handle Incident event of system

-## RealCommercial(2016/05 - )
+## RealCommercial(2016/05 - 2017/02)

 **Involved System**